There’s less than a month to go until the 2018 Russia World Cup kicks off, but its not too late to book a last-minute trip.

 Where to eat: Big Pig

-Despite the city’s small size, there are plenty of places to eat dotted around Saransk, from small independent eateries to big chains like Harat’s, which can be found everywhere and anywhere from the United States to Hyrgyzstan.
+Despite the city’s small size, there are plenty of places to eat dotted around Saransk, from small independent eateries to big chains like Harat’s, which can be found everywhere and anywhere from the United States to Kyrgyzstan.

 Whether you’re looking for something local or something a little more what you’re used to, Big Pig offers a wide range of dishes, including grilled meat (if the name didn’t give that away), seafood dishes and Russian classics.
 There’s a lot to choose from, but no matter what you pick, you’re certain to get your money’s worth.
 Big Pig promises big portions and successfully delivers on that.